-- Pansies: These edible flowers can have a strong grass flavor and are often used as garnishes in salads (fruit or green)
+- Pansies: These edible flowers can have a strong grass flavor and are often used as garnishes in salads (fruit or green) and soups.

 - Dandelions: The younger this plant is, the sweeter flavor it has and turns bitter when it ages.
 Young leaves are tasty steamed or mixed into salads.

 If there is a will, there is a way to create your own flourishing fruit and vegetable garden.
 Visit your local SummerWinds Nursery and speak with one of our garden experts to learn how you can get your own produce garden going; what will be the first thing you plant this year?